CANDU 6 Performance in 2017

 The second tranche of CANDU 6 units came with Wolsong 2, 3 and 4 in South Korea, Cernavoda 1 and 2 in Romania, and Qinshan 3-1 and 3-2 in China (the other units at Qinshan site are not CANDU), all entering service between 1996 to 2007.
 Each of the second tranche CANDU 6 units incorporate lessons learned from operation of the earlier units with changes to meet latest regulatory codes and standards.

-The Capacity Factors are taken from the PRIS database.
+The Capacity Factors are taken from the PRIS (Power Reactor Information System) database of the IAEA (International Atomic Energy Agency).
 Note that the Load Factor term used in the PRIS database has the same meaning as Capacity Factor.
 Capacity Factors are based on the (net) Reference Unit Power and on the (net) Electricity Supplied figures, as defined in the PRIS database.

 CANDU 6 Units

 Point Lepreau, New Brunswick, Canada.
-At the end of 2016 the lifetime Capacity Factor since start of commercial operation in 1983 was 70 percent, including the refurbishment outage.
-For the last four years, post refurbishment, the average Capacity Factor was 76.3 percent and the annual Capacity Factor for 2016 was 78.5 percent.
+At the end of 2017 the lifetime Capacity Factor since start of commercial operation in 1983 was 70.5 percent, including the refurbishment outage, and the annual Capacity Factor for 2017 was 89.1 percent.

 Gentilly 2, Quebec, Canada.
 Unit came into commercial operation in 1983 October.
 The unit was permanently shutdown at the end of 2012 by Hydro-Quebec after election of the short lived Parti Quebecois government earlier in the year.
 At the end of 2012, when it was shutdown, it had a lifetime Capacity Factor of 76.2 percent with an annual Capacity Factor for 2012 of 70.7 percent.